Didcot, Queensland: Geography

 Mount Shamrock is a former mining town in the north-east of the locality, immediately south of the mountain of the same name.

+Degilbo Timber Reserve 1 is in the east of the locality and Degilbo Timber Reserve 2 is in the south-east of the locality.
+Apart from these protected areas, the land use is predominantly grazing on native vegetation.

 History

 A report by R. W. Winks of the Department of Agriculture, Brisbane, surveying for the proposed Degilbo to Gayndah railway line extension, dated 10 November 1897 stated:- "After arranging for a horse, I proceeded to what is known as Irwin's Hotel, an accommodation-house on Didcot Creek, about 9 mi from Woowoonga."
 Degilbo at that time was known as Woowoonga.

+Mount Shamrock was declared a goldfield in July 1886.

-Mount Shamrock Provisional School opened on 24 February 1890, closing circa 1894.
-The school reopened on 7 April 1896 as Mount Shamrock Provisional School.
+Mount Shamrock Provisional School opened on 24 February 1890.
+In August 1890, 10 acres were reserved for school purposes on Mount Shamrock Road.
+The school closed in October 1893 due to low student numbers.
+It reopened on 7 April 1896 as Mount Shamrock Provisional School.
 On 1 January 1909, it became Mount Shamrock State School.
-It closed circa 1935.
+It closed in July 1935.

 Didcot Provisional School opened on 23 November 1908.
 On 1 January 1909, it became Didcot State School.
 It closed in 1967.
+The school was on a 10 acre site on the south-western corner of Merritt Street and Hamilton Street.

+Town and suburban land parcels in Didcot were offered for sale in March 1910.